oe/postcss-logical-polyfill/CONTRIBUTING.md

-# Contributing to postcss-logical-scope
+# Contributing to postcss-logical-polyfill

-Thank you for considering contributing to postcss-logical-scope!
+Thank you for considering contributing to postcss-logical-polyfill!
 This document outlines the process for contributing to the project.

 ## Development